oliverlloyd/jmeter-ec2/README.md

 ## Execution Instructions (for UNIX based OSs)
 1. Create a project directory on your machine.
 For example: '/home/username/jmeter-ec2/'.
 This is the working dir for the script.
-Under this directory just created, either:
+Under this directory just created:

-*Create a project directory, something like: '/home/username/jmeter-ec2/myproject' and then below that create two sub directories named 'jmx' and 'data'.
+* Create a project directory, something like: '/home/username/jmeter-ec2/myproject' and then below that create two sub directories named 'jmx' and 'data'.
 Your directory structure should look something like:

     /home/username/jmeter-ec2/
     /home/username/jmeter-ec2/myproject/
     /home/username/jmeter-ec2/myproject/jmx/
     /home/username/jmeter-ec2/myproject/data/

-*Or, Extract the contents of the example-project.zip file.
+*(You can also simply extract the contents of the example-project.zip file.)*

-*Optionally, you can also create the directory: `/home/username/jmeter-ec2/myproject/plugins/` In here you can place any custom plugin (eg. jmeter-plugins.jar) and this file will be copied to the /bin/lib/ext/ directory.*
+* Optionally, you can also create the directory: `/home/username/jmeter-ec2/myproject/plugins/` In here you can place any custom plugin (eg. jmeter-plugins.jar) and this file will be copied to the /bin/lib/ext/ directory.*

 *Note. `/home/username/jmeter-ec2` can be anything so long as it is accessible and specified in the properties file.*